-The co-op program has its roots in the 1940’s when a senior noticed that only students receiving financial aid did “work duty”.
-Believing this was in conflict with core Quaker values, a small group began a cooperative program to bridge the socio-economic gap by voluntarily taking on work duty roles as well.
+Our co-op program has its roots in the 1940s when a senior noticed that only students receiving financial aid did “work duty.”
+Believing this was in conflict with core Quaker traditions, a small group began a cooperative program to bridge the socio-economic gap by voluntarily taking on work duty roles as well.

 The spirit of this commitment lives on in the daily work students do around campus.
 We have grown to understand that being invested in something together is not only easier, it’s more rewarding.